luafan/luafan/docs/api/udpd.md

 * `onsendready: function?`

-	callback on data sent. no arg.
+	callback on ready to send new data after `send_req`. no arg.

 * `host: string?`